sveinbjornt/Platypus/Documentation/Documentation.md

 ### System Requirements

-Both Platypus and the applications it generates require **macOS 10.8** or later and are provided as **64-bit Intel** binaries.
-If you want to target 10.6 and/or 32-bit systems, [version 4.9](https://sveinbjorn.org/files/software/platypus/platypus4.9.zip) continues to work just fine.
-If you want to target 10.4 and the PowerPC users of yore, you can use version [4.4](https://sveinbjorn.org/files/software/platypus/platypus4.4.zip).
+Both Platypus and the applications it generates require **macOS 10.11** or later and are provided as **64-bit Intel** binaries.
+If you want to target macOS 10.8-10.10, use [version 5.3](https://sveinbjorn.org/files/software/platypus/platypus4.9.zip).
+If you want to target 10.6 and/or 32-bit Intel systems, [version 4.9](https://sveinbjorn.org/files/software/platypus/platypus4.9.zip) continues to work just fine.

 ### Credits

 Platypus was created by me, [Sveinbjorn Thordarson](mailto:sveinbjorn@sveinbjorn.org).
-The  application icon was created by [Drífa Líftóra](https://drifaliftora.is).

 Thanks go to Seth Willits, author of the AGIconFamily class used for icon handling in Platypus, Bryan D K Jones, author of [VDKQueue](https://github.com/bdkjones/VDKQueue), Gianni Ceccarelli for contributing code on authenticated script execution, Matt Gallagher for secure temp file code, James S. Derry and Paul Kim for improvements to the built-in editor, and Andy Matuschak for the [Sparkle](https://sparkle-project.org) software update framework.